Negotiated Salary Trial Program (NSTP) Instructions

 A. Temporary intercampus appointments, including Faculty Consultant payments, will be based on the TUCS rate in effect during the temporary appointment.

 B. For permanent intercampus transfers, APM 510 applies.
 The NSC may not be a factor in determining a competing UC offer (see Appendix A in APM 510).
-If the new campus is participating in the Trial program, the faculty member must negotiate a new proposal with his/her new campus.
+If the new campus is participating in the NSTP, the faculty member must negotiate a new proposal with his/her new campus.
 Intercampus start-up funds cannot be used to support a negotiated salary component.

 VII.
 Teaching Overload